Quantum Healing Pathways

 Over time, understanding and application of heat therapy have only progressed.
 The 18th and 19th centuries witnessed notable advancements like the invention of microwave diathermy and the hot water bottle.
 Today, heat therapy is a well-established and widely appreciated modality enhancing health and comfort.

-To grasp why heat therapy is so effective for various ailments, it is essential to understand the science behind this age-old remedy.
+To grasp why heat therapy is so effective for various ailments, it’s essential to understand the science behind this age-old remedy.
+(National Center for Complementary and Integrative Health)

 Physiological Effects of Applying Heat